 Flywheel Unique Features

-While anyone can sign up for Flywheel, Flywheel always put a heavy emphasis on marketing themselves as a hosting solution for agencies and freelancers who build client sites.
+While anyone can sign up for Flywheel, they always put a heavy emphasis on marketing themselves as a hosting solution for agencies and freelancers who build client sites.

-You can see this in Flywheel’s unique features, which are mostly focused on offering you tools to streamline working with client sites.
+You can see this in their unique features, which are mostly focused on offering you tools to streamline working with client sites.

-So far, I’ve talked about all of the useful features that you get access to.
-However, there are also some key features that neither host offers.
+So far, I’ve talked about all of the useful features you get access to.
+However, there are also some key features that neither host offer.

 Most notably, email hosting.
-Neither host includes email hosting as part of their service, which means that you’ll need to use a third-party email hosting service if you want to create a custom email address (e.g. [email protected]).
+Neither host include email hosting as part of their service, which means you’ll need to use a third-party email hosting service if you want to create a custom email address (e.g. [email protected]).